mzattera/v4j/docs/005/index.md

 - each slot can be empty or contain a single glyph.

-- the choice of glyphs that can occupy a slot is very limited and for 8 out of 12 slots it is as low as 2-3 possible glyphs.
+- the choice of glyphs that can occupy a slot is very limited and for 9 out of 12 slots it is as low as 2-3 possible glyphs.

 - each glyph can appear only in one or two slots, with exception of 'd' that can appear in three different slots.

-The below table which summarizes all of these rules, showing the 12 slots and the glyphs that can occupy them.
+The below table summarizes all of these rules, showing the 12 slots and the glyphs that can occupy them [{1}](#Note1).

 ![Slots](images/Slots Table.PNG)

-In some cases, the word structure can be ambiguous, since a glyph can occupy any of 2 available slots (e.g. the term 'y' can be seen as a 'y' either in slot 1 or slot 11); following some further [analysis on word structure](../007), I defined a "preferred" slot for glyphs, which is marked in red in the above table.
+In some cases, the word structure can be ambiguous, since a glyph can occupy any of 2 available slots (e.g. the term 'y' can be seen as a 'y' either in slot 1 or slot 11); following some further [analysis on word structure](../007), when decomposing a word, I always put each glyph in the rightmost possible position.
 Notice this is a "weak" rule that is quite arbitrary and has no impact on which terms can or cannot be described by this model.

 To exemplify this concept, I show how some common terms can be decomposed in slots;